Mary-Wood/Credit_Risk_Analysis/README.md

 ### RandomOverSampler
 * ![image](https://user-images.githubusercontent.com/89048287/147279090-edfaddde-a03d-4062-8167-1c9247127f18.png)
 * Balanced Accuracy Score: .642
 * This model has a precision score of .99 and a sensitivity score of .58.
 This is combined into an F1 score of .73.
-Overall, this could be a relatively successful model.
+Overall, this could be a relatively successful model for the data.

 ### SMOTE
 * ![image](https://user-images.githubusercontent.com/89048287/147280817-26b731e0-c80b-46e0-8f04-8faeab14a581.png)